TheInfamousGrim/TheInfamousGrim/README.md

 - 🎭 Fully trained in dress-up and make believe: graduated from Guildford School of Acting, Surrey with an MFA in Acting.
 - 🍹 Seasoned mixologist.
 Shaking up trouble with cocktails since 2019.
-- 🏅 Finished top of my class at University of Birmingham's fullstack web dev bootcamp.
+- 🏅 Finished with distinction at University of Birmingham's fullstack web dev bootcamp.
 - 💞️ Big fan of grindy games, skateboarding, economics and I dabble in 3D, pixel and vector art.
 - 🧑‍🎓 Looking to level up my code bashing skills by learning the fundamentals of blockchain technology, specifically looking at smart contract development on ethereum and cardano development.
 - 🌆 See my portfolio [here](https://theinfamousgrim.github.io/george-fincher-web-portfolio/).